Sports Streaming Makes Losers of Us All

 For fans of smaller, more niche sports or teams, streaming has some obvious benefits.
 The majority of college-football games played outside the big “Power Five” conferences are only on streaming platforms, to say nothing of sports such as volleyball or wrestling, which almost never see regular TV.
 All Major League Soccer games are slated to soon be on Apple TV+.
 At its best, streaming can brighten the limelight on smaller sports.

 On the whole, though, this status quo amounts to the worst of all worlds.
 Streaming has gone on top of cable rather than supplanted it.
-If your team is the Tennessee Titans, you’ll need to find your way to Prime Video for two games this fall.
+If your team is the Tennessee Titans and you don’t live in the Nashville TV market, you’ll need to find your way to Prime Video for two games this fall.
 That will run you $8.99 a month at the very least.
 Even if you’re setting up an antenna to get CBS and Fox—and more power to you if so—you’ll still need cable to watch them on Monday Night Football against the Buffalo Bills in September.

 And if you were hoping that more credit-card charges would result in a better viewing experience, you have been disappointed.
 The problem is not the apps themselves, which usually work fine.
 Apple TV+ knows how to produce a baseball game.
 ESPN+ is easy to navigate.
 Peacock is clunkier, I have found in my limited uses, but it does what it says it will do.
 The problem is that livestreaming is still not perfect, especially compared with the speed of traditional broadcasts.
 Depending on the circumstances, games can lag for a minute or more, opening the door for social media or a text from Dad to spoil a home run.